luikyv/go-open-insurance/README.md

 Once the setup is complete, you'll be able to use all other make commands.

 If you only need to run the project without modifying it, you can use the simpler setup with `make setup`.
 For this you only need Docker and Docker Compose installed.
-After this setup, you can start the services using `make run` and `make run-with-cs` which also spins up the Open Insurance Conformance Suite.
+After this setup, you can start the services using `make run`.

 ## Dependencies
 This project relies significantly on some Go dependencies that streamline development and reduce boilerplate code.